Lupin3000/Raspberry-PI-Tutorials/WIFIAnalysis/readme.md

 $ sudo apt install -y tcpdump wavemon
 ```

-## Preparation
+## Attention

-If you have already set up an AP and/or a Captive portal, you should stop them now.
+If you have already set up an [access point](../AccessPoint) and/or a [Captive portal](../CaptivePortal), you should stop them now!
+In this tutorial we need the `wlan1` interface in the so-called monitor mode.
+You cannot use the `wlan0 interface from the Raspberry PI for this.

 ```shell
 # stop nodogsplash service